 Digital Signal Processing (DSP) for Software Radio

-  First Video Release and Orientation, Thursday, January 19, 2023, 4:00PM –

-  4:30PM.
-Additional videos released weekly in advance of that week’s live
+First Video Release, Thursday, June 13, 2024.
+Additional videos released weekly in advance of that week’s live session!

-  session!

 Speaker: Dan Boschen

 This is a hands-on course combining pre-recorded lectures with live Q&A and workshop sessions in the popular and powerful open-source Python programming language.

 Pre-Recorded Videos: The course format includes pre-recorded video lectures that students can watch on their own schedule, and an unlimited number of times, prior to live Q&A workshop sessions on Zoom with the instructor.
 The videos will also be available to the students for viewing for up to two months after the conclusion of the course.